Mike Dimes

 Michael C. Goode, known professionally as Mike Dimes is an American rapper and singer from San Antonio, Texas.
 He is known for his single "My Story" which received traction on TikTok.

 Early life

 Michael Goode, stage name "Mike Dimes" was born into a military family, moving across the United States of America, traveling to states as of Colorado & South Carolina, before settling back In his home state of Texas where he moved to San Antonio, Texas In his sophomore year of high school, later on he dropped his passions for basketball and baseball and decided to pursue a passion of music.

 Career

 2021: Breakthrough

 In 2021, Goode came to prominence with the success of his single "My Story" on TikTok.
 It received around 2 billion views on the platform.
+He released his debut mixtape DLOG in May 2021.

 2022-present

 In January 2022, he was selected by Spotify as one of their 10 Most Necessary Artists to Watch in 2022.
+In March 2022 he released his debut studio album In Dimes We Trust.
 In June 2022, he remixed his hit single "Home" with a feature from JID.
 Also in June 2022, he appeared on American rapper Jeleel's single titled "Clubhouse".